algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 ### 5.2.2 Description:
 Didier is a 52 years old man who is living in Orleans since he was born.
 He has a passion for technology, and lives with his wife near the Head Office of Harfang 3D.

-He has a great sense of humor usually dines with his colleagues at restaurants each Saturday, but he hates Football.
+He has a great sense of humor, he usually dines with his colleagues at restaurants each Saturday, but he hates Football.

-He studied at the Insitute of Technology in Orleans for getting a degree in electrical engineering and industrial computing, but he decided to specialize himself in software conceptions.
+He studied at the Institute of Technology in Orleans for getting a degree in electrical engineering and industrial computing, but he decided to specialize himself in software conception.

 Then, he has been working as a developer at Harfang 3D for 5 years.